RaghibA/iot-telemetry/postman-collections/README.md

 Postman does not allow export of websocket collections so you will have to set that up.
 To do this look at the last section of the readme at the project root.

-You will need to run the following commands:
+You will need to run the following requests:

  - create user
  - login